opentok/opentok-android-sdk-samples/Screen-Sharing/README.md

 }
 ```

-Note that the call to the `setPublisherVideoType()` method sets the video type of the published
+> Note: that the call to the `setPublisherVideoType()` method sets the video type of the published
 stream to `PublisherKitVideoType.PublisherKitVideoTypeScreen`.
 This optimizes the video encoding for
 screen sharing.
 It is recommended to use a low frame rate (5 frames per second or lower) with this
 video type.
 When using the screen video type in a session that uses the [OpenTok Media